21centurymotorcompany/bitqueryd/README.md

 ## 1. What is bitquery?

-bitquery is a Turing complete query language for Bitcoin.
+bitquery is a Turing complete query language that lets you build your own Bitcoin API.

 ![f](./f.png)